Rising Bubble#

 VOF#

-The interface sharpening method and its parameters are explained in the Dam-Break example.
-The phase filtration filters the phase field used for the calculation of physical properties by stiffening the value of the phase fraction.
-We refer the reader to The Volume of Fluid (VOF) Method theory guide for more explanation on the phase filtration.
-Finally, the surface tension force computation is explained in the Static Bubble example.
+In the VOF subsection, two features are enabled : the phase filtration and the surface tension force.
+The phase filtration method filters the phase field used for the calculation of physical properties by stiffening the value of the phase fraction.
+The surface tension force computation is explained in the Static Bubble example.

 subsection VOF

-subsection interface sharpening
+subsection projection-based interface sharpening

 set threshold = 0.5